 Steve Evans, Pitching Clinician

-Steve Evans begins his 20th season as the pitching coach for the UW-Whitewater softball team in 2016-17.
+Steve Evans begins his 21th season as the pitching coach for the UW-Whitewater softball team in 2017-18.
 Evans started as the Warhawk pitching coach in the 1998 season.
-Throughout his time at UW-Whitewater, he has coached a two time All-American pitcher and has had two different individuals named WIAC Pitcher of the Year.
-Evans has also coached the top four all-time win leaders, the top seven strikeout leaders, and the top eight save leaders at UWW.
+Throughout his time at UW-Whitewater, he has coached a two time All-American pitcher and has had three different individuals named WIAC Pitcher of the Year.
+Evans has also coached the top eight all-time win leaders, the top seven strikeout leaders, and the top eight save leaders at UW-Whitewater.

 Evans has more than 50 years of fastpitch experience.
 He has over 900 career victories as a fastpitch player.
 Some of his career highlights include 100 career shutouts, seven-time ASA League All Star, as well as pitching a no-hitter at the 2001 45 & over National Tournament.